-For example, use the following forms to report an AWS takeover or report an Azure takeover.
+For example, use the following forms to report takeovers and other abuse to AWS, Azure, Linode, or Digital Ocean.

 Make sure your report includes all the DNS information you recorded in step #2.
 Feel free to attach or include any alert text from REN-ISAC as well.

 What action you take next depends on your organization's stance, policies, or guidelines around search engine rankings and search results.

 If the speed at which spam URLS are removed from a search engine’s cache is unimportant, you only need to delete any dangling DNS entries under your organization’s control.
 In the example above, that would mean deleting the DNS entries of host1.foo.edu and host2.foo.edu.
 It may take months for your site’s entries to disappear from Google searches and caches, but your work is done.

 Otherwise, you will need to take the following actions instead of deleting the DNS entries:

 Set up a controlled web server and retarget any DNS entries to that new host.
 Configure it to return for all requests either HTTP 404 (Not Found) or HTTP 410 (Gone) return codes.
 There is some debate online as to whether 410's result in faster removal from search engines indexes than 404’s, but either will work.
 This has the added benefit of allowing you to further monitor the web server logs for visits to the sites by crawlers, malicious actors, and others.